Henry Somerset, 10th Duke of Beaufort: Marriage

 On 14 June 1923, Somerset, then styled Marquess of Worcester, married Lady Victoria Constance Mary Cambridge (1897–1987), a daughter of Adolphus Cambridge, 1st Marquess of Cambridge, a German prince whose mother was a granddaughter of King George III of the United Kingdom.
 The marriage was childless.
 Victoria had been born with the title Princess Mary of Teck; however, on 17 July 1917, following World War I, King George V decided to outwardly renounce his German heritage and issued a royal proclamation that changed the name of the British royal house from the German-sounding House of Saxe-Coburg and Gotha to the House of Windsor.
 All the king's British-domiciled German relatives likewise relinquished their German titles and styles, and were granted new British titles.
 Mary's father was created Marquess of Cambridge, and she became known as Lady Mary Cambridge until her marriage.

 Mary's paternal aunt was Queen Mary, wife of George V, so that among her first cousins were King Edward VIII and King George VI.
-The Dukes of Beaufort were among the closest friends of the Royal Family.
-Queen Mary lived at Badminton during World War II and the royals stayed there several times a year, particularly for the Badminton Horse Trials, which usually took place at the time of the Queen's birthday.
+The Dukes of Beaufort were among the closest friends of the royal family.
+Queen Mary lived at Badminton during World War II and the royals stayed there several times a year, particularly for the Badminton Horse Trials, which usually took place at the time of Queen Mary's birthday.